First Unitarian Church of Omaha

 Sunday Worship Services

 First Unitarian Church of Omaha is located at 3114 Harney Street.
-Sunday Services begin at 9:30 a.m. and 11:15 a.m.
+Except during our summer schedule, Sunday Services begin at 9:30 a.m. and 11:15 a.m.
 Sunday Services are followed by our traditional coffee hour in the church social hall known as the Common Room.
 Children grades K-6 begin in the sanctuary and then attend Sunday School following "The Story for All Ages" which occurs early in the service.
 Child care is provided in the nursery for infants and pre-school children.
 Dress comfortably.
 Free parking is available in the lot west of the Church.

-Music: 9:30: Donovan Johnson, piano, and “The First UU Morning Risers”; 11:15: Pat Will, organ
+Music: 9:30: Donovan Johnson and the Early Morning Risers; 11:15: Pat Will, organ.

 Sunday Sharing to Help Others